guosenzhao/zhaoguosen/content/home/posts.md

 # This file represents a page section.
 headless: true
+# active: false
 # Order that this section appears on the page.
 weight: 60

-title: Recent Notes
+title: 日常笔记
-subtitle: 主要记录一些较为专业的内容。
+subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...